Y-T-G/Y-T-G.github.io/content/posts/tutorials/_index.md

 ---
-title: "Tutorials"
+title: Tutorials
-summary: "Some of the stuff I've learnt and want to share."
+summary: Some of the stuff I've learnt and want to share.
-description: "Tutorial posts."
+description: Some of the stuff I've learnt and want to share.
 ---